govltjsdnd24/govltjsdnd24.github.io/_posts/2024-02-20-React-Introduction.md

 There were some troubleshooting involved in this part because I was referring to a somewhat dated material.
 The tag `<Route>` has to be used instead of `<Switch>` because the latter is deprecated.
 ![error_router](https://github.com/govltjsdnd24/govltjsdnd24.github.io/assets/38126462/25132fcb-c46b-4aa4-92c9-420b8de54ed6)

 Also, each component is recommended to be referred to as element rather than component because, after v6 update of React, the rendering process of a component has been simplified to work with an arrow function as long as you use 'element'.
+Below is the App component depicted in function format.

 ![function](https://github.com/govltjsdnd24/govltjsdnd24.github.io/assets/38126462/856ebb0a-a904-4a36-b39b-78ff37409e45)